aymeric-collart/aymeric-collart.github.io/_posts/2024-11-15-30DayMapChallenge-Day2.md

   - 30DayMapChallenge
 ---

-Day 2 of the #30DayMapChallenge.
+Day 2 of the <a href="https://bsky.app/hashtag/30DayMapChallenge" target = "_blank">#30DayMapChallenge</a>.
 I'm entering the preparatory phase: Figuring out what data are available to plot the maps.
 Since my main interest is about language, let's start with the crucial and orthodox question: What is the proportion of fluent speakers of indigenous languages in Taiwan?

 <!--more-->
 Anyone interested in Formosan languages knows that they are endangered.
 A quick chat with indigenous people or researchers will tell you that the most fluent speakers are the older ones.
 The question is to:<br>